pinterest pixel

 10 pieces of Halloween bacon bats on a gray serving platter.

-Why You’ll Go Batty for this Recipe
+Why You’ll Go Batty for This Recipe

 Bacon bats are fun and goofy for a Halloween party, birthdays, holidays, and any time you want to add a little personality to your plate.